robmasocco/AOS-TAG/ideas.md

             Note that the APIs used prevent the "Lost wake-up problem".
     - Busy-wait on old global epoch presence counter to become zero.
         This still needs to happen because even if there's no buffer to read from, the threads that were awoken need to *consume the condition*, i.e. be able to check that it is verified before another awaker comes and resets it.
+        Just as in *tag_send*, call *schedule()* in the loop: the current CPU will be released by the task to execute other threads, e.g. the receivers we're waiting for.
     - Release instance awake_all mutex.
     - Release senders's rw_sem as reader.
 - If *command* is *REMOVE*: